YouTube launches Uptime, an experimental app for watching videos with friends

 You can search and share video clips from YouTube to the app to Uptime, making it discoverable by others.
 A checkbox lets you also notify your friends on the service when you post.
 Right now, you may not have too many friends using the app, and there isn’t an address book sync feature or ability to import from other social networks — you can only send invites to friends.

-To be clear, the app is also about public sharing not private messaging.
+To be clear, the app is also about public sharing, not private messaging.
 YouTube itself only recently added an in-app messaging feature to its mobile application, which lets you share videos and your comments on them with friends without having to switch to another messaging client or SMS.
 Uptime is not designed for this private sharing, but is instead a different take on the more public socializing that takes place around video content.

 -